GangaEbagewadi/python-mini-projects/chatbot/README.md

 <h1>🤖 AI Chatbot with Smart To-Do List & PDF Summarization</h1>

-***🚀 A Streamlit-powered AI chatbot using Google Gemini API with features like a Smart To-Do List and PDF Summarization.***
+"🚀 A Streamlit-powered AI chatbot using Google Gemini API with features like a Smart To-Do List and PDF Summarization."
 ____________________________________________________________________________________________________________________________________________________________________
 📌 Features